Crataegus texana: Distribution and habitat

-Food
+Uses

 The edible fruits are sometimes cooked into jams and jellies.
 Also, upon distillation, the Texas hawthorn can be used to make liquors.
 Mostly, however, birds depend on its fruit for survival through the winter months, and some mammals, such as squirrels, opossums, and raccoons, also savor them.
 Crataegus texana is also of special value to native bees.
 It is recognized by pollination ecologists as attracting large numbers of native bees.